distribution/distribution/README.md

 ### Transferring images from dockerhub to registry

-Included is a helper script to move all tagged images from dockerhub, quay.io, etc. to the lighthouse decentralized registry.
+Included is a helper script to move all tagged images from dockerhub, quay.io, etc. to the IPCR decentralized registry.

 Below is an example call to pull and transfer all tagged alpine images